 Throwing a kids party with some awesome entertainment?
 One of the best ways to show your appreciation for an entertainer performing a job exceptionally well-done is with a tip.
 Tipping isn't required, but we do encourage it and entertainers report that it's the best way for party hosts to show their gratitude.

-After all, a good entertainer can bring your party theme to life and keep everyone talking about it long after.
+After all, a good entertainer can bring your celebration to life and keep everyone talking about it long after.
 And not to mention, entertainers often take on one of the most difficult parts of any child's party: Keeping 20 or so kids busy for a significant chunk of time.

-Just as a heads up, you should know that other parents may ask if you tipped the entertainer and, if so, how much.
+Sometimes other parents about tipping for the kids party entertainer and, if so, how much.
 People often ask because they want to know for their own child's party.
 It's great if you are comfortable sharing, but don’t feel pressured to share something you’d rather keep private.

-If you're maxed out financially, make sure to let the vendor or entertainer know how much you enjoyed their talents.
-We know playing host comes with a million tasks that demand your attention, but instead of hastily walking the entertainer to the door, take the time to sing their praises.
+If you’ve already hit your party budget, make sure to let the vendor or entertainer know how much you enjoyed their talents.
+Playing host comes with a million tasks that demand your attention, but while walking the entertainer to the door, take the time to sing their praises.

-Again, we’ll reiterate that tipping isn’t required.
+Again, tipping for kids party entertainment isn’t required.
 However, as with any service industry, party entertainers appreciate tips.
 Something like 10 to 20 percent of the overall price is appropriate.